Captain Mainwaring: Personality

 Mainwaring has several redeeming qualities, including a deep concern for the welfare of the men under his command.
 His courage cannot be denied: he is willing to endanger himself for his country and platoon and to take the risks that he orders his men to undertake.
 In one episode, "The Battle of Godfrey's Cottage", the platoon thinks the Germans have invaded and Mainwaring, with his men, fights what they think is the German army but turns out to be other members of the platoon.
 He also clears bricks from a bombed-out corridor which could have fallen at any moment.
 Mainwaring insists that he works in the most dangerous position even though in drawing lots he had picked the safest ("Asleep in the Deep").

 He also places the safety of his country above his own interests.
 In "Command Decision", Mainwaring is prepared to relinquish control so that the platoon could gain rifles, arguing that the defence of the country is more important than his ego.
 In addition he is prepared to "march in the ranks as Private Mainwaring" when he is briefly decommissioned as he had never actually been made an officer, implying that he was merely overzealous rather than a control freak.

 He hates conscientious objectors; he sees them as abnormal as they do not want to fight for their country, as shown when he discovers Private Godfrey was a "conchie".
-However, when he learns Godfrey served at the Battle of the Somme and risked his own life (and received injuries) crawling into No Man's Land to save several men, earning him the Military Medal, he changes his opinion of Godfrey.
+However, when he learns Godfrey served at the Battle of the Somme as a medic and risked his own life (and received injuries) crawling into No Man's Land to save several men, earning him the Military Medal, he changes his opinion of Godfrey.
 Mainwaring says he cannot understand why Godfrey does not wear the medal.

 Mainwaring is also capable of acting decisively and independently, although not always with the best of results.
 In "A Man of Action", Walmington is cut off when a bomb damages the railway and waterworks.
 Mainwaring imposes martial law and takes power from the mayor.
 Under his law people need permits to take a bath and looters will be shot.
 He changes position when this power is taken from him by an official from GHQ, describing such an act and the imposition of martial law as "monstrous".

 Mainwaring often claims to know something, only to be proven wrong almost immediately.
 The men under him, however, are mostly devoted to him.
 At heart, he is a kind-hearted man with a deep-rooted sense of duty.